How do I troubleshoot packet loss on my AWS VPN connection?

 Use MTR to check for ICMP or TCP packet loss and latency

-MTR provides a continuous updated output that allows you to analyze network performance over time.
+MTR provides a continuously updated output that lets you analyze network performance over time.
 It combines the functionality of traceroute and ping in a single network diagnostic tool.
+To check for ICMP or TCP packet loss and latency, install the MTR network tool on your Amazon Elastic Compute Cloud (Amazon EC2) instance that's in the VPC.

 Amazon Linux: